ev3rshade/collegeMaterials_submodule/3rd Semester/CS250/Notes/🟡 Memory.md

 Fault
 > used to mean failure of a component

-Hit Rate (5.1)
-> The fraction of memory accesses found in a level of the memory hierarchy

-Miss rate (5.1)
-> The fraction of memory accesses not found in a level of the memory hierarchy

-Hit time (5.1)
->The time required to access a level of the memory hierarchy, including the time needed to determine whether the access is a hit or a miss

-Miss penalty (5.1)
-> The time required to fetch a block into a level of the memory hierarchy from the lower level, including the time to access the block, transmit it from one level to the other, insert it in the level that experienced the miss, and then pass the block to the requestor

 Synchronous system (7.7)
 > A memory system that employs clocks and where data signals are read only when the clock indicates that the signal values are stable.